JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 For each pixel, the direction of a ray originating from the camera and passing through a canvas is calculated.
 These rays are used to calcluate the intersection with the scene and colorizes each pixel based on what they hit.

-The term Ray Marching gets its name from the way it calculates the intersection between a ray and the scene.
+The term *ray marching* gets its name from the way it calculates the intersection between a ray and the scene.
 It uses distance functions to gradually step and march into a scene until an object is hit.
 They can be used to calculate the distance to every object in the given a position in space.
 The distance to the closest one is used to safely march the ray in its current direction while being sure not to overshoot any object.
 This process repeats until the closest distance becomes arbitrarily small, indicating an object has been hit; or the ray extends too far out, indicating nothing was hit.

 ## Shader Start

 In traditional rasterization, the camera and objects are typically defined beforehand and sent as inputs to the rendering pipeline.

-In Ray Marching, there is neither a camera or objects as everything is generated inside of the fragment shader.
+In ray marching, there is neither a camera or objects as everything is generated inside of the fragment shader.
 They will need to be created for each pixel.

 The first step is to create a ray origin and direction for each pixel.
 In order to do so, constants are enumerated that will help represent objects in the world.